IBM Cloud Code Engine#

 Click

-and provide the necessary information.Copy the generated IAM API key (You can only see the key the first time you create it, so make sure to copy it).
+Create an IBM Cloud API Keyand provide the necessary information.Copy the generated IAM API key (you can only see the key the first time you create it, so make sure to copy it).

-Naviagete to the resource groups dashboard, and copy the desired resource group ID.
+Navigate to the resource groups dashboard, and copy the desired resource group ID.

-Edit your lithops config and add the following keys:
+Edit your Lithops config and add the following keys:

 lithops: backend: code_engine ibm: iam_api_key: <IAM_API_KEY> region: <REGION> resource_group_id: <RESOURCE_GROUP_ID>